Online Verification Single-player Games

 Warn:

 Refer to the Denuvo startup verification steps.
-The difference is that the verification code starts with lot, and each time the game is played, it needs to be started through the code.
+The difference is that the mystery code starts with lot; when needed later, you can use the CDK to obtain lot startup codes without limit.

 Examples: Company of Heroes 3, Mortal Kombat 1, V Rising, Microsoft Flight Simulator, 美女,请别影响我成仙 and more.

-How to get or generate the verification code starting with lot: see the CDK user manual benefits section.
-It can be used repeatedly and is currently only open to donate users.
+How to get a mystery code starting with lot: contact the author and donate to obtain a CDK first, then redeem it from the benefits section of the CDK user manual.
+The CDK can be used repeatedly and is currently only open to donation users.

 Notes

-- lot verification codes are usually used for online verification single-player games.
+- lot mystery codes are usually used for online verification single-player games.

 - Support scope can change with game and software versions.